fabacab/tumblr-crosspostr/readme.txt

 == Description ==

 Tumblr Crosspostr posts to Tumblr whenever you hit the "Publish" (or "Save Draft") button.
+It can import your reblogs on Tumblr as native WordPress posts.
+It even downloads the images in your Photo posts and saves them in the WordPress Media Library.

+**Transform your WordPress website into a back-end for Tumblr.
+Create original posts using WordPress, but publish them to Tumblr.
+Import your Tumblr reblogs.
+[Always have a portable copy (a running backup) of your entire Tumblr blog](http://maymay.net/blog/2014/02/17/keep-a-running-backup-of-your-tumblr-reblogs-with-tumblr-crosspostr/).**

-It uses Tumblr's simple API to keep posts in sync; when you edit your WordPress post, it updates your Tumblr post.
+Tumblr Crosspostr uses Tumblr's simple API to keep posts in sync; when you edit your WordPress post, it updates your Tumblr post.
 Private WordPress posts become private Tumblr posts, deleting a post from WordPress that you've previously cross-posted to Tumblr deletes it from Tumblr, too, and so on.
 Scheduling a WordPress post to be published any time in the future will add it to the Tumblr blog's Queue.
 (However, the publishing schedule of your Tumblr queue will take precedence, so be careful!)

 Tumblr Crosspostr is very lightweight.
 It just requires you to connect to your Tumblr account from the plugin options screen.
 After that, you're ready to cross-post!